-all items of revenue and expenditure must be included in one single document - the Community budget 2. ۷ is the consequence of the principle of unity, saying that total revenue must cover total expenditure but the revenue may not be assigned to specific items of expenditure and revenue and expenditure may not be set against each other 4 4 budget revenue must equal budget expenditure, - which means that the Community, unlike its Member States, • is not allowed to borrow to cover its expenditure.
-6 - each expense must have a given purpose in order to prevent any confusion between expenditure, the budget is divided into Headings and Chapters, also the sources of the revenue must be clearly identified.
-7 principle of adopting a unit of account distinct from the national currencies was established in 1952, since 1999 the European single currency has been used.
-8.
+all items of revenue and expenditure must be included in one single document - the Community budget ^ , , 2 - the European Community will not spend more than is necessary 3. - is the concentrate of the principle of unity, coving that - is the consequence of the principle of unity, saying that total revenue must cover total expenditure but the revenue may not be assigned to specific items of expenditure and revenue and expenditure may not be set against each other 4

+all budget operations relate to a specific financial year,

+1 January - 31 December

+•

+5

+- budget revenue must equal budget expenditure,

+which means that the Community, unlike its Member States,

+is not allowed to borrow to cover its expenditure.

+6.

+o

+- each expense must have a given purpose in order to prevent any confusion between expenditure, the budget is divided into Headings and Chapters, also

+the sources of the revenue must be clearly identified.

+7 ·

+7

-- the European Community will not spend more than is necessary 3 the budget, any amending budgets and the consolidated annual accounts - must all be published in the Official Journal of the European Union.
-0 9 - is based on the principles of economy, effectivity and effectiveness.
+- principle of adopting a unit of account distinct from the national currencies was established in 1952, since 1999 the European single currency has been used.
+8 the budget, any amending budgets and the consolidated annual accounts must all be published in the Official Journal of the European Union.
+9. J - is based on the principles of economy, effectivity and effectiveness.